idanefroni/Conservatory/README.txt

 	If you want to use multiple reference genomes, this script has to be run for each one separately

-7. Generate a neutral model for phyloP under the name <family>.mod and place in the genomes directory.
+7. Generate a neutral model for phyloP under the name <family>.mod and place it in the genomes directory.
    Conservatory can try a generate a neutral model automatically based on 4-fold codon variants.
-For that, you need the CDS sequences for each genome named <genomename>.cds.fasta in the family directory
+For that, you need the CDS sequences for each genome named <genomename>.cds.fasta in the family directory.
+   If such a file does not exist, processGenome will attempt to generate it automatically during setup.

    * First, determine the orthology by CNS alignments by running 'buildConservation --just-family-alignment' for all genes in the genome.
 	This can be done by looping over all genes in the reference and running